I-am-PUID-0/DUMB_docs/docs/deployment/portainer.md

 title: Deploy with Portainer
 ---

-## 🚢 Deploying DMB with Portainer
+## 🚢 Deploying DUMB with Portainer

 Portainer provides a user-friendly web interface for managing Docker containers and stacks.
-This guide walks you through deploying **Debrid Media Bridge (DMB)** using Portainer's stack deployment feature.
+This guide walks you through deploying **Debrid Unlimited Media Bridge (DUMB)** using Portainer's stack deployment feature.

 ---